mskcc/Penguin/README.md

 conda activate ecDNA
 ```

 Note: You may need to ask for permission to get facetsAPI access.
+Please visit https://github.com/mskcc/facetsAPI and contact Adam Price if you need access.

 ### Step 1: Configure Config File